-Robin Leiter-White is a senior managing attorney at Central Virginia Legal Aid Society in Charlottesville, where she has practiced since 2003.
-She has represented hundreds of low-income clients in state and federal courts throughout Virginia in cases involving landlord-tenant disputes, subsidized and public housing, fair housing, foreclosure prevention, lease-to-own contracts, manufactured homes, predatory lending, automobile fraud, repossessions, debt settlement scams, debtors’ rights, debt buyers issues, fair debt collection practices and fair credit reporting.
+Before transitioning to full-time teaching, Leiter-White was the senior managing attorney at Central Virginia Legal Aid Society in Charlottesville from 2003-2023.
+She represented hundreds of low-income clients in state and federal courts throughout Virginia in cases involving landlord-tenant disputes, subsidized and public housing, fair housing, foreclosure prevention, lease-to-own contracts, manufactured homes, predatory lending, automobile fraud, repossessions, debt settlement scams, debtors’ rights, debt buyers issues, fair debt collection practices and fair credit reporting.

-Leiter-White is also a member of Advocates for Community Equity and Shelter, a statewide housing advocacy group.
-She frequently educates community groups about housing and consumer issues, and has taught CLE sessions on Debt Settlement Companies and Ethics.
+Leiter-White was also a member of Advocates for Community Equity and Shelter, a statewide housing advocacy group.
+She frequently educates community groups about housing and consumer issues and has taught CLE sessions on Debt Settlement Companies, Housing Law and Ethics.